-- Place the wheat biscuits in a sandwich bag and use the rolling pin to break the biscuits into crumbs.
+- Place the wheat biscuits in the bowl and crush with your hands to break the biscuits into crumbs.

-- Pour the crumbs into a mixing bowl, and add the flour, cinnamon, dried fruit and seeds.
+- Add the flour, cinnamon, dried fruit and seeds.
 Stir well.

-- Put the bananas, egg and vegetable oil into a jug and use a hand-held blender to blend together until smooth.
+- Put the bananas, egg, honey and vegetable oil into a jug and use a hand blender to blend until smooth.
 Pour into the mixing bowl, add the grated carrot and stir everything together.